Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 Consumer Health Dashboard

 Six monthly indicators of the American consumer, updated as new releases drop.
-No new monthly releases this week; values carry forward.
+Three new prints this week: Conference Board confidence (June), auto sales (June) and the personal savings rate (May, released 25 June).
 No high-priority flags: confidence above 85, savings above 2.5%, retail sales positive, auto sales above 15.0M.
-The PCE/savings print and Conference Board confidence both land around 30 June.
+The caution lives one layer down, in the split between what consumers expect and what they say they are experiencing.

 IndicatorCurrentPriorDirectionRelease

 Sources: Conference Board; NY Fed Survey of Consumer Expectations; US Census Bureau; Cox Automotive / JD Power; BEA.
-The firm retail-sales print sits atop a low savings rate, spending is holding, but the cushion behind it is thin.
+The headline set is calm; the strain shows in the jobs-hard-to-get series, at 22.5 percent the highest in five and a half years.

 A9